aquasecurity/tracee/builder/README-no-CORE.md

     BPF: no BTF file was found or provided, trying non CO-RE eBPF at /tmp/tracee/tracee.bpf.5_8_0-63-generic.v0_6_5-20-g3353501.o

-### Using **Makefile.docker** to generate and run non CO-RE eBPF based tracee
+### Using **Makefile.tracee-make** to generate and run non CO-RE eBPF based tracee

 If you're willing to generate the non CO-RE eBPF object using the tracee-make container, you're able to by doing:

-    $ make -f builder/Makefile.docker alpine-prepare # use ubuntu also
+    $ make -f builder/Makefile.tracee-make alpine-prepare # use ubuntu also
-    $ make -f builder/Makefile.docker alpine-shell   # use ubuntu also
+    $ make -f builder/Makefile.tracee-make alpine-shell   # use ubuntu also

 and then, inside the docker container: